Chorus Limited: History

 Telecom created Chorus as a separate business unit in 2008.
 Chorus was established in 2011.
 It emerged from the demerger of Telecom New Zealand, as a condition of winning the majority of the contracts for the Government’s UFB initiative.

 On December 1, 2011, Chorus was formally separated from Telecom and listed on NZX.
 Chorus got Telecom's copper lines, cabinets, most telephone exchange buildings, DSLAMs and some fibre back-haul.
-Telecom retained the relationship with retail customers, the POTS telephone exchange equipment, some fibre back-haul, the shares in Southern Cross cable and the XT mobile network.
+Telecom retained the relationship with retail customers, the POTS telephone exchange equipment, some fibre back-haul, the shares in Southern Cross cable, the payphone network and the XT mobile network.
 On August 8, 2014, Telecom was rebranded as Spark.

+The original Chief Executive was Mark Ratcliffe, with his executive team including Ewen Powell (CIO), Nick Woodward (Customer Services), Andrew Carroll (CFO), Ed Beattie (Property & Network Operations), Sara Broadhurst (Human Resources).

 The company is part of New Zealand Telecommunications Forum.

+In November 2021, Chorus Limited launched its “Big Fibre Boost” initiative, increasing its residential wholesale fibre 100 Mbps download/-level plan to 300 Mbps download and significantly boosting upload speed five-fold.

+In June 2025, Chorus Limited upgraded its most popular wholesale residential fibre tier from 300/100 Mbps to 500/100 Mbps free of charge for over 700,000 homes across New Zealand.

+Simultaneously, the entry-level wholesale plan was increased from 50/10 Mbps to 100/20 Mbps as part of the broader “Big Fibre Boost” initiative by Chorus, delivered at no additional cost to retail service providers.